 Typically my training plan consists of easy runs, speed work, tempo runs, hills, and long runs.
+Avoiding boredom while marathon training is easier when you have fun workouts to look forward to!
 I like this variety as it keeps me doing different types of runs.
 If you are running your first or second marathon you may not be doing speed, hills, or tempo and that’s ok.
 A great workout you could do is fartleks, or speed play.
 You basically just go faster for some intervals throughout your run.
 Maybe you could say- I’m gonna run fast until I get to the next stop sign.
 Or if you are listening to music you can go faster during one of the songs.
 Figure out something fun that will work for you!

 Instead of running the same route over and over find somewhere new to run.
 I really need to do this because recently I have gotten bored with covering the same areas every day.
 I loved being on vacation where I could run in new places.

 One of the keys to avoiding boredom while marathon training is to challenge yourself and set small goals.
 Try to beat your previous distance by a little, or do the same distance a little faster than last week.
 I am a running data nerd and I love to compare my runs but sometimes this can hurt more than help.
 But it is very motivating when you can look at the big picture and see improvements!